Did you offload your baggage to your child? Is it heavy ? 'Comparison Part 2'

 Guide not instruct, discipline not repress and direct not control.

-These are just few words spoken at one point in time.
-Conversation with your child is an everyday affair and building trust and open channels of communication is a constant work.
-That way the child is more open in listening to you, understanding your perspective because he sees you understanding his.
+These are just a few words spoken at one point in time.
+Conversation with your child is an everyday affair, and building trust and open communication channels are constant work.
+That way, the child is more open in listening to you, understanding your perspective because he sees you understanding his.